-On behalf of the citizens of Michigan, Governor Rick Snyder has proclaimed the month of May 2017 as “Motorcycle Safety Awareness Month” to remind motorists of the seasonal return of motorcycle enthusiasts to Michigan’s highways.
-The event is also supported through a Legislative Resolution offered by State Senator Rick Jones and several other Senators in the Michigan Senate.
+On behalf of the citizens of Michigan, Governor Gretchen Whitmer has proclaimed the month of May 2019 as “Motorcycle Safety Awareness Month” to remind motorists of the seasonal return of motorcycle enthusiasts to Michigan’s highways.
+The event is also supported through a Legislative Resolution offered by State Senator Tom Barrett and several other Senators in the Michigan Senate.
 The entire campaign is being promoted by state departments, traffic safety agencies and rider groups, all of whom are concerned with highway safety.

 The awareness campaign seeks broader recognition of motorcycles in the overall transportation mix.
 The objective of the campaign is to reduce the number of motorcycle accidents and fatalities on state roadways.
 The target audience incorporates both vehicle drivers and motorcycle operators.
 The principle concerns are to increase driver recognition of motorcyclists in traffic, while encouraging motorcyclists to engage in the overall safe operation of their motorcycles.

 Motorists are encouraged to always be aware of motorcycles, especially at intersections, when performing lane changes or passing other vehicles.
 Due to their smaller size, motorcycles may be easily overlooked in the traffic flow, especially if traffic is heavy or the driver is in a hurry.
 Motorists need to be especially alert at intersections and when making a left turn to insure that a motorcycle is not coming straight through.
 Motorists need to share the road and remember that a motorcycle is entitled to a full lane.
 Keeping a safe distance from the motorcycle allows the motorcycle operator the opportunity to maneuver the motorcycle to avoid road hazards or other traffic conditions.